winstxnhdw/OfflinePathOptimisation/README.md

-# OFFLINE PATH PLANNING OPTIMISATION
+# Offline Nominal Path Optimisation

 This notebook elaborates the testing and development of an offline path planning optimisation pipeline to generate a safe and feasible reference path for a ego vehicle.
 The pipeline takes a set of coarsely placed waypoints and adjusts their localisation so as to comply with certain **path curvature** constraints in view of the vehicle's size and steering capability.
 The adjusted waypoints should be as close as possible to the original waypoints without violating the curvature constraints.